Emmaus Biblical Seminary exists to develop Christ-like leaders for the transformation of Haiti and the world.

-The primary purpose of Emmaus Biblical Seminary is to train pastors, teachers, professors, church planters, missionaries, and other Christian leaders for the Emmaus Fellowship of Churches, Haiti, the Caribbean, and the world through undergraduate and graduate-level theological education and leadership development.
+The primary purpose of Emmaus Biblical Seminary is to train pastors, teachers, professors, school administrators, church planters, missionaries, and other Christian leaders for Haiti, the Caribbean, and the world through undergraduate and graduate-level theological education and leadership development.

 Our calling is to disciple and mentor students to become holy leaders in the image of Christ.
 We do this through academics – the renewing of the mind, spiritual formation – deepening the spiritual life, and service – developing effective ministry abilities.
 The Seminary also embraces the obligation to provide continuing education for pastors, leaders, and alumni in response to the theological education needs of the church in Haiti and the Caribbean.